nwjs/node/doc/api/errors.md

 <a id="ERR_ENCODING_INVALID_ENCODED_DATA"></a>
 ### ERR_ENCODING_INVALID_ENCODED_DATA

-Data provided to `util.TextDecoder()` API was invalid according to the encoding provided.
+Data provided to `TextDecoder()` API was invalid according to the encoding provided.

 <a id="ERR_ENCODING_NOT_SUPPORTED"></a>
 ### ERR_ENCODING_NOT_SUPPORTED

-Encoding provided to `util.TextDecoder()` API was not one of the [WHATWG Supported Encodings][].
+Encoding provided to `TextDecoder()` API was not one of the [WHATWG Supported Encodings][].

 <a id="ERR_FALSY_VALUE_REJECTION"></a>